nguyenptk/temporal-go-sample/README.md

 # temporal-go-sample
-A Go sample for Temporal workflow with signal handling
+A Go ft.
+Docker sample for Temporal workflow with signal handling